dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/functional-aspnet-core-part-2-hello-world-from-giraffe.md

 ## What's next?

 There were quite a few breaking changes since the first release, but APIs are slowly maturing as I get more feedback and exposure of the framework.
-So far the library has been in an alpha stage and will probably remain for another few weeks before I get around to finish some more examples and test projects which will essentially lead to the beta phase.
+So far the library has been in an alpha stage and will probably remain for another few weeks before I get around to finish some more examples and test projects which will eventually lead to the beta phase.

 Once the project is in beta I will try to focus my effort more on collecting a lot of additional feedback before I feel confident enough to declare the first RC and subsequently the official version 1.0.0.

 Even though breaking changes are not always the end of the world I would like to avoid drastic fundamental changes (as seen recently) once the project has entered the first stable release.
 Therefore I have been fairly reluctant to prematurely label Giraffe beyond an alpha and will probably want to enjoy the freedom of breaking stuff for a tiny bit longer.
-At the end of the day it's about setting the right expectations and I don't help anyone by labeling v1.0.0 too early when I know there's still a fair bit of danger of potentially moving stuff around.
+At the end of the day it's about setting the right expectations and I don't help anyone by labeling v1.0.0 too early when I know there's still a fair bit of danger to potentially move stuff around.

 However, having said that I do want to stress that the underlying system (ASP.NET Core and Kestrel) have been very stable for a while now and as long as you don't mind that a namespace or method might still change in the near future then Giraffe is absolutely fit for production.
 So please go ahead and give it a try if you like what you've seen in this blog post so far :).